liaohanzhen/moodle-auth_cnoauth/README.md

-# Microsoft 365 and Azure Active Directory Plugins for Moodle
+# CNOauth Plugins for Moodle

-## OpenID Connect Authentication Plugin.
+## Wechat Authentication Plugin.

-The OpenID Connect plugin provides single-sign-on functionality using configurable identity providers.
+The Wechat authentication plugin provides single-sign-on functionality using configurable identity providers.

-This is part of the suite of Microsoft 365 plugins for Moodle.

 This repository is updated with stable releases.
-To follow active development, see: https://github.com/Microsoft/o365-moodle
+To follow active development, see: https://github.com/liaohanzhen/moodle-auth_cnoauth

 ## Installation